In the early 60's when I was 7-years old, I watched Popeye cartoons on TV after school.

 In one cartoon I remember vividly, he was a circus strongman dressed in a black speedo and yellow tank-top.
 He made his muscles dance, bent steel bars, and lifted huge barbells as everyone in the crowd watched in awe.

-But they weren't having any of it.
+But they were not having any of it.
 To them, Bluto was 'the bad guy' and that was that.

-I swiftly learned to pretend that I liked Popeye better so that nobody would suspect that I was 'weird.'
+I had to pretend that I liked Popeye better so that nobody would suspect that I was 'weird.'